Donovan Mitchell NBA Playoffs Player Props: Cavaliers vs. Knicks

 Donovan Mitchell Insights vs. the Knicks

-- This season, Donovan Mitchell has made 10.0 shots per game, which accounts for 19.9% of his team's total makes.
+- Mitchell is responsible for taking 20.1% of his team's field goal attempts this season with 20.6 per game.

-- He's made 3.6 threes per game, or 25.8% of his team's makes from beyond the arc this season.
+- He's taken 9.3 threes per game, or 24.5% of his team's shots from beyond the arc this season.

-- On defense, the Knicks have given up 113.1 points per contest, which is 12th-best in the league.
+- The Knicks are the 12th-best defensive team in the NBA, giving up 113.1 points per game.

-- The Knicks concede 42.0 rebounds per contest, ranking seventh in the NBA.
+- The Knicks are the seventh-ranked squad in the league, giving up 42 rebounds per game.

-- Looking at assists, the Knicks are ranked 13th in the NBA, allowing 25.1 per game.
+- The Knicks are the 13th-ranked squad in the league, giving up 25.1 assists per game.

 Donovan Mitchell vs. the Knicks